TheMdTF/mdtf-public/rally2-matching-system/api/README.md

 <div class="sect4">
 <h5 id="_description">Description</h5>
 <div class="paragraph">
-<p>This endpoint returns some basic information about the algorithm.</p>
+<p>This endpoint returns some basic information about the algorithm.
+The response should be stateless, with no fixed values.</p>
 </div>
 </div>
 <div class="sect4">